SARS: Signs and symptoms

-The average incubation period for SARS is 4–6 days, although it is rarely as short as 1 day or as long as 14 days.
+The average incubation period for SARS is four to six days, although it is rarely as short as one day or as long as 14 days.

 Transmission

 The primary route of transmission for SARS-CoV is contact of the mucous membranes with respiratory droplets or fomites.
-While diarrhea is common in people with SARS, the fecal–oral route does not appear to be a common mode of transmission.
+As with all respiratory pathogens once presumed to transmit via respiratory droplets, it is highly likely to be carried by the aerosols generated during routine breathing, talking, and even singing.
+While diarrhea is common in people with SARS, the fecal–oral route is another mode of transmission.
 The basic reproduction number of SARS-CoV, R0, ranges from 2 to 4 depending on different analyses.
 Control measures introduced in April 2003 reduced the R to 0.4.

 Diagnosis

 SARS-CoV may be suspected in a patient who has: